cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 parse one of the function parameters) is usually handled by raising an exception.

+A variable with type `Bytes` is a byte string.
+This document defines several byte-string constants.
+When comprised of printable ASCII characters, they are written as Python 3 byte-string literals (e.g., `b'some constant string'`).

+A global constant `VERSION` is defined, which algorithms are free to use as desired.
+Its value SHALL be `b'vdaf-00'`.

 Some common functionalities:

 * `zeros(len: Unsigned) -> Bytes` returns an array of zero bytes.
 The length of